mojaloop/ml-perf-characterization/README.md

  5 | ALS Baseline with Sims-only, no logs/audit-events | 1 | Y | C3
  6 | ALS Baseline with Sims-only, HTTP-Keep-Alive enabled | 1 | N | C3
  7 | ALS Baseline with Sims-only, UV_THREADS | 1 | N | C3

+### ALS-bypass Baseline with Sims-only

+TODO:

+- insert diagram here
+- insert description and why this test scenario may be useful, etc

+## TODO

+- add sections for each test-scenario